AhsanAyaz/angular-in-90ish/content/angular-in-90ish.md

 ## What is Angular

 - Web Applications framework for Single Page Apps (SPA) <!-- .element: class="fragment"  -->
-- Built  Google <!-- .element: class="fragment"  -->
+- Built by Google <!-- .element: class="fragment"  -->
 - Has a huge commmunity <!-- .element: class="fragment"  -->

 ---